 Fleece Gloves and Mittens

 The best fleece gloves and mittens, reviewed and curated by the Trailspace community.
+The latest review was added on May 7, 2023.
 Stores' prices and availability are updated daily.

 In order to show you the most useful information, we have omitted some products.

 Excellent light glove for mildly cold temps, where you need to use your electronics.
 These are my go-to light gloves.
 They are great for ascents where I am working hard and am generating heat, but temps are still freezing.
 I throw these in my cargo pant pockets so I can quickly thrown them on or off as needed.
 They weigh just 2 ounces, so keeping them in my pack year round is not an issue.
 They are also great for summer nights around camp when temps have dropped.
 They also work well enough with… Full review

 I liked the idea of midweight liners to do small camp tasks in and to use while skinning.
 I’m just not sure these are burly enough for camp tasks or thin enough to be used as glove liners.
 The leather palm probably temped me to be too rough on them.
 The search for the perfect glove continues...
 If you're interested in gloves that aren't made from plastic you might want to check out these.
 The majority of these gloves is made from renewable materials such as goat leather and wool.
 Very little… Full review

 The Black Diamond HeavyWeight WoolTech glove liners provide good hand dexterity in cool weather (sub 40°F), while also working as a liner under a heavier glove or mitten in colder weather (approx. 28°F).
 Quality goatskin palms give greater feel and durability, allowing the wearer to focus on the chore "at-hand."
 The HeavyWeight WoolTech Liner glove is ideal for people looking for versatility, without looking flashy or breaking the bank.
 These gloves are ideal as a liner in all cold weather outdoor… Full review